List of humorous units of measurement: Springfield (county fairs)

 Invented by San Francisco Chronicle culture critic Peter Hartlaub, this rates county fairs by the quality of their musical acts.
 Fairs are rated a scale of one to four Springfields, "in honor of Rick Springfield, arguably the greatest county fair free act in history."

+Standardised Giraffe Unit (animal size)

+The standardised giraffe unit (SGU) is proposed by the European Space Agency's Near-Earth Object Coordination Centre as a standardised unit for animal size reference.
+The agency defines the SGU in terms of other animals as shown in the adjoining table.

+Thaum (magic)

+In the Discworld series of comic fantasy novels by Terry Pratchett, the thaum is a basic unit of magical strength, defined as the amount of magic needed to create one small white pigeon or three normal sized billiard balls.

 Warhol (fame)

 This is a unit of fame or hype, derived from the dictum attributed to Andy Warhol that "everyone will be world-famous for fifteen minutes".
 It represents fifteen minutes of fame.
 Some multiples are: